Singapore’s Historic Chinatown Walking Tour - Photo 1, Singapore’s Historic Chinatown Walking Tour

 • Open on Mon, Thu

-On this guided tour of Chinatown, you'll explore the oldest part of the city and try some local cuisine.
+On this guided tour of Chinatown, you'll explore the atmosphere of Singapore's Chinatown, the oldest part of the city, and taste some local cuisine.

 Description

-We will meet at exit A of the MRT station at Raffles Place at the specified time to begin this walking tour around Chinatown.
-Our first stop will be the Sky Garden in CapitaSpring, the second tallest building in Singapore, where we will have views of the city.
+At the specified time, we will meet at exit A of the MRT station at Raffles Place to start this walking tour around Chinatown.
+First, we will ascend to the Sky Garden in CapitaSpring, the second tallest building in Singapore, offering impressive city views.

-Next, we'll visit the Temple of Yueh Hai Ching, the oldest Chinese sanctuary in Singapore, established in 1819.
-Here, you can admire its carvings and mask and learn about the beliefs and rituals of the first Chinese immigrants.
+Next, we will proceed to the Temple of Yueh Hai Ching, established in 1819, where you can admire its carvings and learn about the beliefs and rituals of the first Chinese immigrants.

-We will continue to Pekin Street, where we will see the patio of an old Chinese boys' school and pass by the Fuk Tak Chi Museum, which was a temple dedicated to the God of Prosperity.
+Our route will take us to Pekin Street, passing the patio of an old Chinese boys school and the Fuk Tak Chi Museum, which formerly served as a temple for the God of Prosperity.

-Then, we will visit Thian Hock Keng, the most important Hokkien temple in the country, built with materials from China.
-Sailors once came here to thank the Goddess of the sea.
-You will also view a relic of Buddha's tooth and a gift from the Qing emperor.
+We will visit Thian Hock Keng, the most important Hokkien temple in the country, built with materials from China.
+Sailors historically came here to thank the Goddess of the sea.
+You'll see a relic of Buddha's tooth and a gift from the Qing emperor.

-After lunch at one of Singapore's oldest noodle houses, we will explore the traditional trades of Chinatown, visiting a tea shop, a pastry shop, and an ointment store.
-You will see murals by artist Yip Yew Chong, depicting daily life in the past.
+After lunch at one of Singapore's oldest noodle houses, we will explore the traditional trades of Chinatown, including a tea shop, a pastry shop, and an ointment store, while viewing murals by the artist Yip Yew Chong.

 The guided tour of Chinatown will conclude after a total of 3.5 hours of sightseeing.